mmccoyd/hillside_dactyl_50/Readme.md

     in making the case insides less cramped during the build.
 YellowAfterlife's
     [ergonomic keyboard list](https://yal-tools.github.io/ergo-keyboards/)
-    shows a few more contoured keywell options and many flat board options.
+    shows a few more contoured keywell options and many flat options.